-Warrington Beach has a well-known surfing break and is a great spot for family swims or rock-pooling.
+Warrington Beach is a great place to learn to surf and is a great spot for family swims or rock-pooling.
 At low tide, you can walk all the way along the beach and around the spit to Blueskin Bay, where clams are often foraged just beneath the estuary sands.

 Warrington Domain has a designated freedom camping site and playground with picnic area and public toilets.
 Warrington Surf Life Saving Club patrol the beach in summer for safer swimming.
 Take care around southern tip of the spit when the tide turns and water rushes through the estuary mouth.

 The village itself is a small and quaint settlement, once the seaside destination of choice for Dunedinites in the early 1900’s.